pippim/pippim.github.io/programs/homa.md

 In the Network Devices view, you can move the mouse over a device and right click for a context-sensitive popup menu.

+All devices have these menu options:

+- *Turn On* - turn on the device
+- *Turn Off* - turn off the device
+- *Move device Up* - move the device up in the display order
+- *Move device Down* - Move the device down the display order
+- *Help* - Open a new browser window and navigate to this webpage
+- *Close menu* - Close the popup menu.
+The same result achieved by moving mouse out of the menu and left-clicking.

+Some devices such as a *Sony TV* and a *Bluetooth LED* have extra right-click popup menu options.

 ### Sample Right-Click Popup Menu
 {:.no_toc}